eca-sae/internet-drafts-eca-sae/src/draft-ritz-eca.md

 The choice of Instance Factor Pattern directly maps to the desired security goals:
 -   **IFP Patterns B and C** are sufficient for workload portability and standardization.
 They protect against Network Attackers but assume the underlying infrastructure provider is trusted.
 -   **IFP Pattern A** is designed for high-assurance and zero-trust environments.
-By anchoring the `IF` in a hardware root of trust (HRoT), it is sufficient to mitigate the Malicious Provider threat model.
+By anchoring the `IF` in a hardware root of trust (HRoT), IFP Pattern A is designed to mitigate the Malicious Provider threat model.

 ## Attester State Compromise {#attester-state-compromise}